Cyrus Massoumi: Zocdoc

 Massoumi founded Zocdoc together with Nick Ganju and Dr. Oliver Kharraz in 2007.
 Zocdoc is a New York-based online booking company that provides patients with the option of booking empty slots in doctors’ schedules using their mobile devices.
 Massoumi got the idea for the company after waiting four days with a ruptured eardrum to try to see a doctor.
 Their services reach 40% of the US population in 1900 cities.
 As CEO, Massoumi raised $220M.
-Some of their investors included: Amazon founder Jeff Bezos, Salesforce CEO Marc Benioff, Goldman Sachs, founder of SV Angel Ron Conway, Khosla Ventures, DST, Atomico and the Founders Fund among others.
+Some of their investors included: Amazon founder Jeff Bezos, Salesforce CEO Marc Benioff, Goldman Sachs, founder of SV Angel Ron Conway, Khosla Ventures, DST Global, Atomico and the Founders Fund among others.
 In August 2015, the company was valued at $1.8 billion.
 Zocdoc was recognized as a Best Place to Work both in New York and Arizona for four consecutive years.
 In November 2015, Massoumi stepped down as the company CEO and passed the job to fellow co-founder Oliver Kharraz.
 ZocDoc assisted cities in the rollout of the COVID-19 vaccine in 2021.